risc0/risc0-solana/README.md

-# RISC Zero Solana Groth16 Verifier=
+# RISC Zero Solana Groth16 Verifier

 > **This is unaudited and not for production.**